DCFUKSURMOM/linux-droidbox/Documentation/devicetree/bindings/submitting-patches.rst

   3) For a series going though multiple trees, the binding patch should be kept with the driver using the binding.

+  4) The DTS files should however never be applied via driver subsystem tree, but always via platform SoC trees on dedicated branches (see also Documentation/process/maintainer-soc.rst).

 III.
 Notes
 ==========

-  0) Please see :doc:`ABI` for details regarding devicetree ABI.
+  0) Please see Documentation/devicetree/bindings/ABI.rst for details
+     regarding devicetree ABI.

   1) This document is intended as a general familiarization with the process as decided at the 2013 Kernel Summit.
 When in doubt, the current word of the